Jeff-Russ/ror-guides/rails-database.md

 Rails adds the GET action/view __edit__ for CRUD __update__
 Rails adds the GET action/view __delete__ for CRUD __delete__

-All of these are meant to display a form before modification takes place, with the excpetions of CRUD "__read__", which is already a GET request so Rails breaks it down in to the actions __index__ to show all records and __show__ to show a single one.
+All of these are meant to display a form before modification takes place, with the exceptions of CRUD "__read__", which is already a GET request so Rails breaks it down in to the actions __index__ to show all records and __show__ to show a single one.

 A frequent practice is to place the standard CRUD actions in each controller in the following order: `index`, `show`, `new`, `edit`, `create`, `update` and `destroy` (omitting `delete`).
 You don't have to follow this order but since they are public methods they must be placed before private or protected method in the controller in order to work.